whatwg/streams/Examples.md

         if (readable.readableState === "waiting") {
             resolve(readable.waitForReadable().then(() => readable.read()));
         } else {
-            // If the state is `"errored"` or `"finished"`, the appropriate error will be thrown,
+            // If the state is `"errored"` or `"closed"`, the appropriate error will be thrown,
             // which by the semantics of the Promise constructor causes the desired rejection. resolve(readable.read());
         }